fivdi/i2c-bus/README.md

 - buffer - the buffer that the data will be written to (must conatin at least length bytes)
 - cb - completion callback

-Asynchronous I2C read write.
-The callback gets three arguments (err, bytesRead, buffer).
+Asynchronous I2C block read.
+The callback gets three arguments (err, bytesRead, buffer). bytesRead is the number of bytes read.

 ### bus.readBytesSync(addr, cmd, length, buffer)
 - addr - I2C device address